 To be yourself.
 Coming out to family and friends affords you the opportunity to be the person you really are!
 To celebrate in that person you are and be proud of all that you are.
 This can increase self-esteem and self-confidence.

 Decreasing stress.
 Living part of your life in secrecy can be exhausting and stressful.
 For many, coming out means being able to live a life more openly and honestly with those around you who matter.

 A sense of community.
-The LGBT community can be a strong, uniting and vibrant force to be a part of, offering acceptance for who you are.
+The LGBTQ community can be a strong, uniting and vibrant force to be a part of, offering acceptance for who you are.

 Maintain genuine relationships with people.
 Living honestly and being able to share everything you are with people you love can be wonderfully fulfilling and lead to more meaningful and closer relationships.

 Standing up and being counted.
-Coming out can means that non-LGBT people and potential allies are introduced to LGBT issues.
+Coming out can means that non-LGBTQ people and potential allies are introduced to LGBTQ issues.
 Also, you can become the person someone else looks up to for support and guidance.

 Reasons Not to Come Out

 Sometimes coming out may put you in a dangerous or unsafe situation that jeopardizes your livelihood.
 In these situations, consider waiting to come out.
-Whether or not you are “out”, your LGBT identity is well valid.
-Seek out safe spaces to meet other LGBT people and learn more about your sexual orientation or gender identity.
+Whether or not you are “out”, your LGBTQ identity is well valid.
+Seek out safe spaces to meet other LGBTQ people and learn more about your sexual orientation or gender identity.